passaH2O/dorado/docs/source/userguide/index.rst

 Overview
 --------

-The basic workflow when using `particlerouting`, can be summarized in two steps.
+The basic workflow when using `dorado`, can be summarized in two steps.

 1. Initialize parameters using the `particle_track.params` class and provide information about the domain, where and how many particles are going to be seeded, and adjust any parameters as desired.

-2. Either use one of the high-level API procedures defined in `routines.py`, or define a particle using the `particle_track.Particle` and simulation particle evolution using either the `particle_track.run_iteration` method.
+2. Either use one of the high-level API procedures defined in `routines.py`, or define a particle using the `particle_track.Particle` and simulation particle evolution using the `particle_track.run_iteration` method.

 Here we will describe some of the functionality built into the high-level API as well as the options available at the lower-level.